 Why do you bake the base before adding the caramel?

-I like to give my base a head start, to make sure that the shortbread is cooked before popping it in for another 15 minutes with the caramel and shortbread crumble.
+I like to give my base a head start, to make sure that the shortbread is baked before popping it in for another 15 minutes with the caramel and shortbread crumble.
 I use this method in my Caramel Slice or Millionaire's Shortbread and think it works quite well.

 Ovens & Air Fryers